MahinaYasutake/MahinaY_BSE_2022/index.md

 or

-My second milestone was to set up Zappier to integrate the gmail. -- should it be the box (incomplete) or should it be the coding part?
+My second milestone was to set up Zapier to integrate the gmail.
+At first, I had to set up Adafruit, which was to connect Arduino IDE and Zapier.
+For Adafruit, it was simple because you only had to sign up and get an active key.
+For Zapier, it took more time than Adafruit.
+I had to integrade a gmail account to take datas of gmail, and create a feed to select dates of gmail.
+After zapier was setted up, I moved onto Arduino setup next.
+Libraries had to be installed, and also the set up of network configuration.
+The important part in config is to set the username and key I got from Adafruit, so it'll take the information from the feed.
+After everything was setted up, I started coding.
+Setting up the pins, decide the degrees of flag, and get the data.

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}